 “It’s so painful when we’re trying to encourage the homosexual network to visit court docket to affirm their rights; the courts are instead putting forward violation of their rights,” Gitari said.

-He said the judgment method that someone may be arrested on hearsay that they’re homosexual and subjected to those assessments.
+He said the judgment method is that someone may be arrested on hearsay that they’re homosexual and subjected to those assessments.
 “Can we need to use the state’s scarce resources on this?”

 Amnesty International condemned the ruling.
 “Forcible anal examinations of men suspected of equal-sex relationships is abhorrent and violates the prohibition of torture and other ill-treatment underneath international law.
-They must not be allowed to keep,” stated director for East Africa, Muthoni Wanyeki.
+They must not be allowed to keep,” stated the director for East Africa, Muthoni Wanyeki.

 “It is also absurd because the government has no commercial enterprise proving or disproving consensual gay pastime.
 It’s a violation of the right to privacy.”